nevesnunes/backgif/README.md

 * `rnd_dots.c` modified from [Seiran128 v1 - pseudorandom number generator](https://github.com/andanteyk/prng-seiran/blob/master/seiran128.c);
 * `bgr_to_emoji.json` modified from [emojEncode](https://github.com/Ophelia-Heyes/emojEncode), under [GPL3 License](./LICENSE.GPL3);
 * Remaining files under [MIT License](./LICENSE);

+[^1]: What if we want to update symbols at runtime?
+Symbol table sections are not loaded in process memory.
+Instead, we compile this executable twice, and on the second time, include the first executable in a custom section.
+The rendered process then modifies symbols stored in this custom section, which is then read directly by the external process, as if it was a regular binary with debugging data.

+[^2]: Unfortunately relaxed for current versions (up to 22) of LLDB, as software breakpoints need to be used due to [lack of Linux x86_64 target support for hardware breakpoints](#lackings).

+[^3]: Symbol patching is not only required to use non-printable characters for terminal escape sequences, but also for emoji in general, as only a [subset of their Unicode ranges are allowed in identifiers](https://github.com/cplusplus/draft/blob/8641e3cb56d56a07d6fa6ac49000766f76aaae07/source/lex.tex#L684) (in later drafts [identified by Unicode property XID_Start](https://github.com/cplusplus/draft/blob/431de65f7db6dae1c653ce23faf7343e8c113b25/source/lex.tex#L904)).